Where to Grab a Great Pizza in Philadelphia’s Western Suburbs

 Photo courtesy of OSO Sweet

-Friday night is pizza night at OSO Sweet, when the community-focused bakery hosts live music and fires up the pizza oven.
+Pizza night at OSO Sweet takes place on Fridays, when the community-focused bakery hosts live music and fires up the pizza oven.
 We appreciate the rustic artisan simplicity of its pepperoni pizza.
-It tops their short list of superior pies that emerge perfectly charred and chewy from a ceramic outdoor oven at the Chadds Ford Barn Shops.
+It tops the short list of superior pies that emerge perfectly charred and chewy from a ceramic outdoor oven at the Chadds Ford Barn Shops.

 136 E. Market St., West Chester